Description of the baryon mass spectrum by open strings and diquarks: String description of meson spectrum

 The values of $d_{M,i}$ and $m_{M,i}$ are summarized in Table~\ref{tab:meson}.

 In the table, $l$ refers to light $u$ and $d$ quarks, and $N_l = 2$ is the number of light flavors.
 The degeneracy factor $d_{M,i}$ arises from spin and flavor of (anti)quarks attached to the end of an open string.
-The threshold mass $m_{M,i}$ is taken to be mass of the lightest meson apart from the pseudo-NG bosons.
+The threshold mass $m_{M,i}$ is taken to be the mass of the lightest meson apart from the pseudo-NG bosons.
 For the composition $l$--$\bar{l}$, the lightest non-NG meson is $\rho(770)$ whose mass is $m_{\rho(770)} \simeq 0.775\,\text{GeV}$.
 Likewise, for the compositions $l$--$\bar{s}$ and $s$--$\bar{l}$ with strangeness $|S|=1$, the lightest non-NG meson is $K^\ast(892)$, and for $s$-$\bar{s}$ with $|S|=2$, the lightest is $\phi(1020)$.
 In the preceding work, these values were taken to be the sum of the constituent quark mass, but here we take it as a meson mass to avoid ambiguity associated with the extraction of the constituent quark mass.

-In Fig.~\ref{fig:meson}, we compare the PDG meson spectrum and the open string spectrum.
-As we constructed above, the open string spectrum has a single free parameter, $\Th$.
+In Fig.~\ref{fig:meson}, we compare the PDG meson spectrum and the open-string spectrum.
+As we constructed above, the open-string spectrum has a single free parameter, $\Th$.
 One can therefore perform non-linear least-squares fit of this value to the PDG meson spectrum.
 By fitting in the mass range $m_{\rho(770)} < m < 1.5\,\text{GeV}$, we obtain a value $\Th \simeq 0.340\,\text{GeV}$.
 This value is more than twice as large as the conventional $\Th$ extracted by using Eq.~\eqref{eq:rhoH} and rather is close to the deconfinement temperature in the pure SU(3) Yang-Mills theory, $\Td \simeq 0.285 \,\text{GeV}$~\cite{Borsanyi:2022xml,BMW:2012hcm}.